 If you plan to change hotels, stay with locals or friends, you will need to get an invitation using other methods.

-Do I need a Russian Tourist Invitation as a UK citizen?
+Do I need an Invitation Letter as a UK citizen?

 You will need to buy a tourist visa invitation if you will stay in: